Latest Information and Policies regarding COVID-19

 Now is the perfect time to check out this BSA help page explaining the online unit registration (rechartering) which begins October 1st.
 Following their recommendations will help ease the “last minute” panic that happens every year at rechartering time.

-The Central Section Fall Camporee at Ransburg Scout Reservation is scheduled for the October 23-25 weekend.
+The Central Section Spring Camporee is scheduled to be VIRTUAL for the April 23-25 weekend.
+Information & Registration (click here)

 New Annual Dues